Roundup of local farmers' markets

 1. The High Park Village Market - 66 Oakmount Road

 • Do you live near High Park?
-Watch 66 Oakmount Road convert to The High Park Village Market.
+Watch 66 Oakmount Road convert to The High Park Village Market every Sunday from 9 am to 2 pm.
 Vendors will be selling fresh local produce, eggs, preserves, honey and baked goods.
 Plus, there will be kids’ activities and live music!
-Check it out every Sunday from 10 am to 2 pm until the end of September.

 • St. Lawrence Market is packed with fresh produce from local farmers.
 A money saving bonus: If you get there close to closing time, you can look for end-of-day offers from some vendors.
 Every Saturday from 5 am to 3 pm all year-round.